AgentHER: Hindsight Experience Replay for LLM Agent Trajectory Relabeling: Additional Experimental Results

-We sampled 200 relabeled pairs uniformly at random from the WebArena run.
-Three annotators (NLP PhD students, blind to confidence scores) rated each pair as valid/invalid on: ``\emph{Does the trajectory constitute a correct and complete demonstration of the hindsight prompt?}'' The full trajectory (steps, observations, final answer) and hindsight prompt were shown; original prompt and failure reason were withheld.
-Fleiss' $\kappa = 0.82$.
-Results: single-judge (169 pairs accepted) 94.1\% valid; multi-judge (130 pairs accepted) 97.7\% valid; filtered-out pairs 38.7\% valid.
+We sampled 200 relabeled pairs uniformly at random \emph{per benchmark} (separate runs for WebArena and ToolBench).
+Three annotators (NLP PhD students, blind to confidence scores and to the original failed prompt) rated each pair as valid/invalid on ``\emph{Does the trajectory constitute a correct and complete demonstration of the hindsight prompt?}'' The full trajectory (steps, observations, final answer) and hindsight prompt were shown; original prompt and failure reason were withheld.
+Sampling was \textbf{stratified by failure type} so that all six types (and the looping sub-mode) appear in proportion to their prevalence in the population (Table~\ref{tab:failmodes}).
+Annotators were paid as part of their research stipends; the study took ${\approx}$3 hours per annotator per benchmark.
+The annotation interface, full guidelines, and the random seed fixing the sample IDs are released with the code.